Aurele-B/Cellects/doc/advanced/parameters.md

 <!-- START_Mesh_minimal_intensity_variation -->
 ## Mesh minimal intensity variation:
-The minimal variation in intensity to consider that a given window do contain the specimen(s).
+The minimal variation in intensity to consider that a given window does contain the specimen(s).
 NB:
 - This threshold is an intensity value ranging from 0 to 255 (generally small).
 - Correspond to the level of noise in the background.